harvardinformatics/snakemake-workshop/develop/index.md

 ### Resources

+Resource management is crucial when running your workflow on a shared resource.
+If unspecified, SLURM will have access to all of your computer's resources.
+On an HPC cluster (like Cannon), the default resources for jobs are too low even for the smallest data analyses.

+#### Specifying CPUs

-Snakemake has a built-in directive called `threads` that works for both resource allocation and passing that parameter to the shell.
+Snakemake has a built-in directive called `threads` that works for both CPU allocation and allows the passing of that parameter to the `shell` directive.
 You can specify the number of threads a rule should use like this:

 ```python
 rule my_rule: